Financial Forecasting vs. Financial Projections

 A balance sheet shows your liabilities, assets, and equity.
 When you compare these components to balance sheets from previous years, you can see patterns that allow you to predict long-term trends.

-Use financial forecasting when you need to plan for the next year.
-Then make projections to build on your forecasts for the next year and beyond.
+Use financial forecasting when you need to plan for the coming year.
+Then, make financial projections to build on your forecasts for the next year and beyond.

-Potential investors often want to see forecasts to know whether they should invest in your company.
-Forecasting is a quick way to show them your financial growth and near-future predictions.
-Use projections for predicting scenarios outside of performance history or for activities like budget planning, business continuity planning, and succession planning.
+Forecasting is a quick way to show your financial trajectory.
+Use projections to predict scenarios outside of performance history or for activities like budget planning, business continuity planning, and succession planning.

-Whether you’re forecasting or projecting, Planful can help.
-Our technology makes it easy to collect the data you need and turn it into valuable information for the near- or long-term future of your business.
+Our financial performance management technology makes it easy to collect the data you need and turn it into valuable information for planning future success.

 Forecasting